Faith is not competing with God's choice. Faith is how His choice becomes yours.

 The Wedding Invitation

 Jesus tells a parable in Matthew 22:1-14 that perfectly illustrates this.
 A king sends invitations to his son's wedding feast.
 The invited guests refuse.
-So the king sends his servants into the highways and compels people to come in.
+So the king sends his servants to the street corners to invite to the banquet anyone they can find.
+And in the twin parable of the great banquet, Jesus presses the same picture one notch harder: the master sends his servant out to the roads and country lanes to "compel them to come in, so that my house will be full" (Luke 14:23).
 The invitation was real.
 The refusal was real.
 The compelling was real.
 But the king initiated everything.

 Here's the crucial part: the king didn't send invitations and then sit back to see if people would choose to come.
 He sent the invitations as the means by which He would gather His feast.
 When people refused, He sent servants to compel them — not by dragging them against their will, but by removing obstacles and showing them the reality of what they’d been rejecting.
 And they came.
 They came because the king’s invitation and the king’s compelling were not contradictory — they were perfectly coordinated.